SIDI-FPGA/jt_gng/README.txt

 will compile it for MiSTer.

+jtcore gng -sidi (or -sd)

+will compile it for SiDi.

 once compilation is triggered, Quartus qpf and qsf files are created.
 This files are not part of the repository as they are considered output files, not input.